Iron Front: History

-On March 3, the Iron Front planned a march in Kassel, but was hindered by regular police.
+Hitler's appointment as Chancellor caused widespread anger among social democrats across the big cities in Germany, prompting the SPD to organise mass rallies and campaign for the March 1933 election on "radical economic slogans with stirring calls for freedom and democratic rights" despite being victims of censorship and police repression from the Nazis.
+This repression increased markedly following the Reichstag Fire with a planned demonstration in Kassel hindered by regular police, rallies banned, and all socialist newspapers being shut down.
 On May 2, all trade unions, with which the Iron Front was closely allied, were finally abolished, together with all trade union structures.
 Until the mid 1930s and in some cases until the war years, some local branches of the Iron Front and the former trade union organisations continued with resistance, mostly by spreading leaflets, organizing secret meetings, and carrying out acts of sabotage.

-Its logo, the Three Arrows (pointing southwest) was designed by Sergei Chakhotin, former assistant to the physiologist Ivan Pavlov in 1931.
-Designed so as to be able to easily cover Nazi swastikas, the meaning of the three arrows has been variously interpreted.
-The present-day Reichsbanner association says the arrows of the logo stood for the SPD, the trade unions, and the Reichsbanner Schwarz-Rot-Gold, as well as for the political, economic, and physical strength of the working class.
-The symbol was used on a November 1932 Reichstag election poster of the SPD to represent opposition to the Nazi Party, the Communist Party, and the monarchist wing of the Centre Party.

-About its formation, Karl Höltermann, chairman of the Reichsbanner, commented: "The year 1932 will be our year, the year of victory of the republic over its opponents.
-Not one day nor one hour more do we want to remain on the defensive.
-We attack!
-Attack on the whole line!
-We must be part of the general offensive.
-Today we call - tomorrow we strike!"

 Legacy

-The Three Arrows became a symbol of the social democratic resistance against the totalitarian ideologies of Nazism and Soviet State Socialism.
-More recently, the symbol has been appropriated by American anti-fascist movements, along with flags historically derived from the German Communist Party's Antifaschistische Aktion.
+The Three Arrows became a symbol of the social democratic resistance against the ideologies of Nazism and Soviet-style state socialism.
+Since roughly the 1980s, the symbol has been appropriated by American anti-fascist movements, along with flags historically derived from the German Communist Party's Antifaschistische Aktion.
 Antifa opposed the Iron Front, whom they regarded as bourgeois and fascist, as the Three Arrows logo was used to represent resistance against Antifa's affiliated party, the KPD as well.
+The Iron Front has also become the namesake of the American Iron Front (also known as Iron Front USA), an American political activist organization that opposes the spread of authoritarianism and fascism in the United States.

-The Iron Front flag has been adopted by supporters of MLS team Portland Timbers and frequently seen at their games.
-Major League Soccer banned the flag in 2019 as part of a crackdown on "political symbols," although the league walked back the ban weeks later.
+The Iron Front flag has been adopted by supporters of Major League Soccer (MLS) teams including the Portland Timbers and the Seattle Sounders frequently seen at their games.
+MLS banned the flag in 2019 as part of a crackdown on "political symbols," although the league repealed the ban weeks later.